strawlion/javascript/es5/README.md

   Tests not only allow us to make enhancements worry free, but act as documentation to someone unfamiliar with the code.

-  - If a bug is encountered in production for one of these caes, a new test should be written to cover that case.
-We should never make the same mistake twice.
+  - If a bug is encountered in production for one of these cases, a new test should be written to cover that issue.
+We should not make the same mistake twice.

 **[⬆ back to top](#table-of-contents)**